opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 ## Local weight coeff (γ)

 A multiplication factor between 0 and 1, applied to the relative proportion of a validator's stake in this subnet.
-Applied as (γ) × (a validator's α stake in this subnet) / (Total α stake in this subnet, i.e., Stake (α_out)).
+Applied as (γ) × (a validator's $\alpha$ stake in this subnet) / (Total $\alpha$ stake in this subnet, i.e., Stake (α_out)).
 This γ-weighted relative proportion is used, in addition to other factors, in determining the overall stake weight of a validator in this subnet.
 This is a subnet parameter.

 ---